Him188/kotlin-jvm-blocking-bridge/README.md

 ## Supported compiler backends

-Both legacy JVM backend (Kotlin 1.4) and new IR backend (Kotlin 1.5) are supported.
+Both legacy JVM backend (Kotlin 1.4) and new IR backend (Kotlin 1.5+) are supported.

 ## Kotlin mulitplatform projects (MPP)

 KJBB compiler and gradle plugins supports Kotlin MPP 'as is'.
 Bridges are generated only for JVM and Android JVM targets.
-On other platforms, the `@JvmBlockingBridge` is also available but does nothing to the compilation.
+On other platforms, the `@JvmBlockingBridge` is also available and is ignored on compilation.

 ## Modules